sel3-2023-group-01/sel3-2023-group-01.github.io/content/controller/index.md

 The leading arm index allows us to pick a new (elevated) front arm.
 And the amplitudes of the left and right side allow us to steer a bit when needed.

 As we use a discrete set of actions, we can't just let PPO estimate the amplitudes.
-Thus we defined some amplitudes ourselves, and let the PPO choose from them.
+Thus we defined some amplitudes ourselves and let the PPO choose from them.
 Per leading arm we added 3 choices for the amplitudes, one choice makes the brittle star walk in the direction of the leading arm, one turns slightly to the left and one turns slightly to the right.

 In case you are wondering what exactly we mean by "leading arm", below is a video showing this type of movement.
 This controller only had the ability to change the leading arm, there was no ability to adapt the amplitudes.